 Q. A food business can trace all products distributed at a product level (i.e. any product we distribute, we know who supplied us with it and we know what customer we sold it to).
 However, currently it cannot trace to supplier lot/batch code level.
 Is this system compliant or non-compliant with Regulation 178/2002?

 By 1st Jan 2005 the minimum requirement in law is to have a system that records what foods came from what suppliers and what customers received what foods from the company.
 This information must be available on demand to the authorities.
 The bare minimum would be to know that supplier "A" supplied ingredient named "X" and that product named "Y" was sent to customer B. If you can't trace lot numbers then in the event of a recall all product with that name would have to be recalled.
 This is a business liability issue (See Q.3).
-Not having a full lot/batch tracing system would not be a defense for not having a minimally complying system even if this latter system were temporary.
+Not having a full lot/batch tracing system would not be a defence for not having a minimally complying system even if this latter system were temporary.

 Q. How do you track bulk materials such as water or milk used in production?